Getting started

 import esbuild from 'esbuild'

-import civetPlugin from '@danielx/civet/esbuild-plugin'
+import civetPlugin from '@danielx/civet/esbuild'

 esbuild.build({